Yo-yo: Off-string (4A)

 In the "off-string" technique, the yo-yo's string is not tied directly to the yo-yo's axle, and the yo-yo is usually launched into the air by performing a "forward pass" to be caught again on the string.
 However, some players can 'throw down' off-string yo-yos and catch it on the string just as it leaves the end of the string by pivoting the string around a finger as it unwinds, so that the yo-yo is caught on the string.
 This is exactly the opposite of a "forward pass", but with the same result.

 Yo-yos optimized for off-string tricks have flared designs, like the butterfly shape, which makes it easier to land on the string, and often have soft rubber rings on the edges, so minimum damage is inflicted on the yo-yo, the player, or anyone who happens to be standing nearby, should a trick go wrong.
 There are also tricks which involve the use of two off-string yoyos at the same time, thrown with the same hand, this is known as "soloham".

 Yo-yo competitions have the 4A division for off-string tricks.

 Freehand (5A)

 In freehand tricks, the yo-yo's string is not tied to the player's hand, instead ending in a counterweight.
 The counterweight is then thrown from hand to hand and used as an additional element in the trick.

 Developed in 1999 by Steve Brown, as of 2008 freehand is considered to be the fastest-growing style of yo-yo play.
 Steve Brown was awarded a patent on his freehand yo-yo system, which was assigned to Flambeau Products (Duncan's parent company).
 Duncan patented the counterweight, and no one was able to design a unique weight.
 However, since March 28, 2020, the patent has expired.

 In yo-yo competitions, counterweight yo-yos are emphasized in the 5A division.

+Modern responsive (0A)

+Modern responsive yo-yo can be thought of as 2A with a single yoyo, but differs from 2A in the fact that it, like 1A, has access to tricks involving the use of the free hand.
+Unlike 1A, modern responsive deliberately abstains from tricks that involve sleeping, frequently replacing mounts with stalls.